18F/join.tts.gsa.gov/pages/positions/bucket-tts-designer.md

 **GS14 qualifications:**
-- Experience leading and completing a design initiative, engagement, project, or strategy.
+- Experience leading and completing a design, content strategy, or service design initiative, engagement, project, or strategy.
 - Experience working on and leading a cross-functional team in an agile or iterative environment
-- Experience collaborating on design, content strategy, or service design projects and initiatives.
 - Experience with content strategy or design methodologies.
 For example:  information architecture, UX writing, editorial design, usability research, user interviews, contextual inquiries, observational research, participatory workshops or product design.
 - Experience participating in the design, development, and delivery of digital products, platforms, or services.
 - Experience participating in content strategy or design sessions or workshops